 The code of LxMLS is available online at GitHub.
 There are two branches of the code: the master branch contains fully functional code. important: The student branch contains the same code with some parts deleted, which you must complete in the following exercises.
-To download the student code, go to and select the student branch in the dropdown menu.
-This will reload the page to the corresponding branch.
-Now you just need to click the Clone or download button to obtain the lab tools in a zip format:
+Download the student code by going to lxmls-toolkit-student.zip